tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

                   F'---G'  reconstructed local work
 ```

 Committed work is usually recoverable through the reflog.
-The subtler danger is that a conflict may be resolved into code that appears correct while no longer expressing the original intent.
+The subtler danger is a conflict resolved into code that appears correct but no longer expresses the original intent.

 ### A conflict can preserve the code and lose the intent

-Suppose both teams started from this function:
+Suppose both teams started from:

 ```python
 def upload(path):